Baylor vs. Kansas NCAA Football Odds, Plays and Insights | September 18, 2021

 - Trestan Ebner has taken 20 carries for a team-leading 120 rushing yards (120.0 yards per game).

-- Tyquan Thornton has tacked on five catches for 46 yards this year.
-He puts up 46.0 receiving yards per game.
+- Tyquan Thornton's stat line this year shows five catches for 46 yards.
+He averages 46.0 receiving yards per game.

-- This season Drake Dabney has caught one pass for 14 yards, averaging 14.0 receiving yards per game.
+- Drake Dabney has 14 receiving yards on one catches, averaging 14.0 yards per game.

 Kansas Top Players